pawtimation/pawtimation/docs/legal/DATA_PROTECTION_STATEMENT.md

 Requests relating to business-controlled data will be directed to the relevant business.

-Requests relating to platform or administrative data can be submitted to: **support@pawtimation.co.uk**
+Requests relating to platform or administrative data can be submitted to: **hello@pawtimation.co.uk**

 ---